Takanu/Capsule/README.md

 **What if i have a problem or bug with the add-on?**

-* You can post an issue on my GitHub repository (https://github.com/Takanu/Capsule/issues), this is the best place to post an issue as I can categorize and keep track of them in one place.
+* You can post an issue on the GitHub page (https://github.com/Takanu/Capsule/issues), this is the best place to post an issue as I can categorize and keep track of them in one place.